 The shorter routes head through Roses, where you can visit the ancient citadel.
-The longer road route climbs to the hilltop monastery of St Pere de Rodes, while the gravel route follows a stunning hilly trail around the southern edge of the peninsula.
+There is also the option to climbs to the hilltop monastery of St Pere de Rodes.

 The day ends in the town of Cadaqués.
 A former home of Salvador Dalí, Pablo Picasso and Marcel Duchamp, it isn't hard to see why the beautiful buildings and dramatic coastline captured the imagination of some of Spain's greatest artists.

 (32 miles / 1,650ft)